anmarkoulis/event-sourcing/docs/presentation.md

 ## Key principle: **Events are immutable facts** - they never change

 <!--
+So how do we solve the "Who deleted my user?" problem?
+We combine Event Sourcing with CQRS - two powerful patterns that work together perfectly.

+Event Sourcing means we store every change as an immutable event.
+Instead of deleting data forever, we record what happened.
+CQRS means we separate our command logic (what changes the system) from our query logic (what reads the system).

-Now that we've seen the problem and the solution, let's understand the building blocks.
-Let's start with the first one: Events.
+Together, this gives us complete audit trails and optimized read models.
+Let's understand the building blocks, starting with Events.

 Every change in our system becomes an immutable event.
 Here's what a UserCreated event looks like - it has an event_id, aggregate_id, timestamp, event_type, and the actual data.
 The key principle is that events are immutable facts - they never change once created.
 This is what gives us the audit trail we need for debugging.
 -->

 ---

-# Core Concepts: Event Streams
+# Core Concepts: Event Store & Streams

-## Ordered Sequences

-**Event streams are ordered sequences** of events for a specific aggregate.
+## Source of Truth

+**Event Store** is append-only storage where events are organized in **streams per aggregate**.

 ## Example:
 ![Event Stream Sequence](../diagrams/generated/event-stream-sequence.png)

 ## Key characteristics:
-- **Ordered**: Events have strict chronological ordering
-- **Complete**: Contains the full history of an aggregate
+- **Append-only**: Events are never modified or deleted
+- **Streams per aggregate**: Each user has their own ordered event stream
+- **Immutable**: Once written, events are permanent
-- **Replayable**: Can rebuild any point in time
+- **Replayable**: Can rebuild any point in time from the stream
-- **Source of truth**: The definitive record of what happened

 ## **The stream is the source of truth** - rebuild any point in time

 <!--
-Events aren't isolated - they belong to ordered sequences called event streams.
+Where do we store all these events?
+The Event Store is the append-only storage for all events in the system, organized in streams per aggregate.
 Here's a user's complete story: UserCreated, UserNameChanged, UserEmailChanged, UserStatusChanged, and finally UserDeleted.

 The stream is the source of truth - we can rebuild any point in time by replaying these events in order.
 This is how we get time travel capabilities.
+Operations are simple: store new events, read in order, never modify.
+Events are immutable - once written, they're permanent.
+This gives us optimistic concurrency control.

+Now that we understand where events are stored, let's look at how we actually create them.
+Commands are the entry point for all changes.
 -->

 ---